Category Archives: Journal

 There is little doubt times are hard for law enforcement officers.
 But every day, I find more reasons to do this job.
 To show up.
 To be present.

-There are a lot of perks when you look in the right places.
+The perks are plentiful when you look in the right places.
 The hug you get from a senior citizen after changing a flat tire on a highway.
 The smiles of kids when they see your insignias sparkling.
 The sigh of relief from a parent after you find their missing child.
 The smile you get from a homeless man when you bring him a burger and a drink.
 Rescuing a lost puppy wandering the streets.
 Reaching out to someone in the middle of a crisis.
 Laughter from a group of kids after you stop to shoot some hoops with them for a few minutes.
 Saving a life.

 When I put on my uniform, I don’t think about who hates me, calls me names, or slanders me.
 I don’t care that some people will look at me with hate, resentment, suspicion, or distrust.
 I know it’s possible someone might hurt or even kill me.
 I have looked into a man’s hateful eyes while he pointed a gun at me.
 By no means a good feeling.